mitakawe123/bede-gaming/README.md

 <h3>What Can Be Improved</h3>

-Dependency Injection & Interfaces: Currently the game relies on static House and Console I/O. Using interfaces (IUserInterface, IHouse) allows easier testing and customization.
-Player Classes: Both CPU and human players use the same Player class.
+1. Player Classes: Both CPU and human players use the same Player class.
 Creating separate HumanPlayer and CpuPlayer classes with a strategy pattern would improve readability and flexibility.
-Randomness Control: CPU player count is randomized.
-For testing, seeding the random number generator would make tests deterministic.
-Prize System Extensibility: Adding new prize types requires modifying the assembly and class discovery.
-A plugin or configuration-based system could simplify this.
-UI/UX: A console game could be extended to a GUI or web-based front-end for better user experience.
+2. UI/UX: A console game could be extended to a GUI or web-based front-end for better user experience.
-Error Handling: Input validation is minimal.
-Handling invalid inputs or unexpected errors more gracefully would improve stability.